 Then take a second to subscribe to SoulyRested in the box below and you can download, also for FREE, the most popular item in my Resource Library–A SWEET TASTE–this giant, full-color, 5-chapter, 33-page eBook is my gift to you.

 If you haven’t subscribed yet, just type in your email in the box below.
-Then go here, type in your password you get as soon as you subscribe, and enjoy!
+Then go here, type in your password you’ll receive as soon as you subscribe, and enjoy!

 V V V V V V V V